mightyplow/lazyImages/README.md

 Just include a script tag with the source to the javascript file in the head section of the html document to make the lazy loading available right from the start.

+# Notice
+In order to make the visibility check working properly, the images should have a defined width and height, either via the HTML attributes or via CSS.

 # Minification
 The snippet was minimized via [uglify-js](https://github.com/mishoo/UglifyJS2).